-The survey is completed by students at all publicly funded Higher Education Institutions (HEIs) in England, Wales, Northern Ireland, and Scotland, as well as all Alternative Providers (APs) in England, with specific course designation for new students.
-Further Education Colleges (FECs) in England and Further Education Institutions (FEIs) in Wales with directly funded higher education students are eligible to participate.
+The survey is completed by students at all publicly funded Higher Education Institutions (HEIs) in England, Wales, Northern Ireland, and Scotland, as well as all Alternative Providers (APs) in England with specific course designation for new students.
+Further Education Colleges (FECs) in England and Northern Ireland, and Further Education Institutions (FEIs) in Wales with directly funded higher education students are eligible to participate.

 Who benefits from the NSS?